petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-create.md

 ---
-title: Create a standby pool for Azure Container Instances (Preview)
+title: Create a standby pool for Azure Container Instances
 description: Learn how to create a standby pool to reduce scale-out latency with Azure Container Instances.
 author: mimckitt
 ms.author: mimckitt